myoortcloud/edx-platform/docs/en_us/course_authors/source/building_course/index.rst

-.. _Building a Course Index:
+.. _Setting up your Course Index:

 ##########################
-Building a Course
+Setting up your Course
 ##########################

 .. toctree::